Find answers to frequently asked questions about the Peabody Institute admissions process.

 What GPA do you require for acceptance?

-For undergraduate applicants, we look for a 3.0 GPA and required test scores appropriate for success at a music conservatory.
+We look for a 3.0 GPA and required test scores appropriate for success at a music conservatory.
 These are not the same as those used for entrance to other schools of the Johns Hopkins University.
-If there is a question about an applicant’s academic record, we consult with the Director of Undergraduate and Graduate Studies and others to render a final decision.
-Master of Music applicants require an undergraduate GPA of 3.0 exclusive of performance credits.
+If there is a question about an applicant’s academic record, we consult with our Office of Academic Affairs and others to render a final decision.

 Music Theory: How much do I have to know?

-Little to none!
+For Undergraduate applicants, little to none!
 Peabody’s extensive music theory program offers formal training on the subject, but we would encourage applicants with a working knowledge of music fundamentals, including scales, intervals, and the notation of rhythm.
-For this reason, we give a music theory fundamentals test and ear-training test to those who decide to enroll.
-A second test is available for those hoping for advanced placement once enrolled in the Conservatory.
+For this reason, we require music theory fundamentals and ear-training placement tests to those who decide to enroll.
+A second test is available for those hoping for advanced placement once enrolled in the Conservatory or if you did not initially achieve the score you’d hoped.
 Students who have not mastered the fundamentals of music theory will be required to take a special lab along with Theory I.

-Graduate students are assumed to have a theory background, and students will take placement tests during orientation to help us place or exempt you from music theory review classes.
+Graduate students are assumed to have a theory background, and students will take placement tests online prior to orientation to help us place or exempt you from music theory review classes.

 Is it an advantage to contact a teacher before coming to audition?